dzhengg98/PM25/README.md

 There is also a interactive globe and data which shows the absolute change and relative change over the 30-year period.

+You can filter the countries through a search filter for easier traversal instead of having to scroll and search for the country you are looking for.

 ## Tablet Devices

 <img src="./src/assets/tablet.gif" alt="tablet.gif">